 The technology available makes it possible for you to make a living as an artist.

-Before we talk about earning a passive income, we would like to talk a bit about making it an artist.
+Before we talk about earning a passive income, we would like to discuss making it an artist.

 First, you have to spend time enhancing your art skills.

-Improving your artistic skills will be something you should be working on for the rest of your art career.
+You should be working on improving your artistic skills for the rest of your art career.

 The next step is to think like a business owner.